 A bulging disk occurs when the inner, jelly-like portion of the disks between the bones in the spine bulge out through a tear in the outer (annulus) portion of the disk.

-Each disk contains a tough outer later with gel in the middle.
-This gel may decrease with age, become compressed, and push out.
-When the disk bulges, it may make contact with a nerve and trigger pain.
+The amount of gel can also decrease with age, become compressed, and push out.
+When the disk bulges, it may compress or make contact with a nerve and trigger pain.

-The symptoms of a bulging disk depend on its severity and location in the spine.
+Symptoms of a bulging disk depend on its severity and location in the spine.

 - spasms in the back muscles